alejorrojas/utn-compiler/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/67/UTN_logo.jpg" width="120" />

-# Parser Docbook - HTML
+# Compiler Docbook (XML) - HTML

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Abstract 📜

-The Parser Docbook - HTML is a lexical and syntactic analyzer that allows analyzing, validating, and transforming a subset of tags from the DocBook/XML specification for article description.
+The Compiler Docbook (XML) - HTML is a lexical and syntactic analyzer that allows analyzing, validating, and transforming a subset of tags from the DocBook/XML specification for article description.

 The program takes an XML file with DocBook content as input and checks whether it adheres to the well-structured standards defined by the specification.
 In case of any errors or non-compliance, it provides indications about the issues encountered.
 Additionally, while analyzing the document, it transforms the content into an HTML document, making it easier to display and share the content.